Lecrapouille/SimForth/README.md

 where Forth replaces the Excel's Visual Basic, the scripting language for formulas stored in spreadsheet cells.

-I am currently moving apart some modules of SimTaDyn and the Forth interpreter is one of these parts.
+I am currently moving apart SimTaDyn modules and the Forth interpreter is one of these modules.
 Now, SimForth has its own git repo and I hope have it's own life.
 SimForth is compiled as:
 - a basic [standalone Forth
   interpreter](https://github.com/Lecrapouille/SimForth/blob/master/doc/standalone.md)